boydm/phoenix_integration/README.md

 The goal is to chain together a string of requests and assertions that thoroughly exercise your application in as lightweight and readable manner as possible.

 I love the pipe `|>` command in Elixir.
 By using the pipe to chain together calls in an integration test, phoenix_integration is able to be very readable.
-Tight integration with Phoenix.ConnTest means the call all use the fast-path to your application for speed.
+Tight integration with Phoenix.ConnTest means the calls all use the fast-path to your application for speed.

 ## Documentation